grgrssll-dev/go_allrgb/README.md

    -1: align with start (left or top)
 	0: align in center
 	1: alight with end (right or bottom)
+* `shuffle` default 0
+	  set to 1 to shuffle colors before use (reduces banding, but makes more grey)

 ### Build
 $`go build allrgb.go`